BlackGoku36/armory-tutorials/docs/Getting_Started/Pitfalls_Misconception.md

 **-> Error says that it can't find some file**

-Make sure your blend file isn't directly exposed to any drive and also check if your folders's name have any spaces.
+Make sure your blend file isn't directly exposed to any drive and also check if your folders's name have any illegal characters.